AkhilBod/AkhilBod/ReadMe.md

 # AKHIL BODAHANAPATI:
-I am a Software Engineer based in Pittsburgh, pursuing a Bachelor of Science in Computer Science and Data Science at the University of Pittsburgh.
-With a strong passion for building impactful solutions, I have gained hands-on experience in full-stack development and software engineering across various industries.
+Hey there!
+I'm a Software Engineer based in Pittsburgh, working on my Bachelor's in Computer Science and Data Science at Pitt.
+I love building tech that actually makes a difference, and I've been lucky enough to get my hands dirty with full-stack development across a few different industries already.

-Previously, I worked as a Full Stack Developer at STAR Hospitals, where I co-developed applications to streamline healthcare operations and enhance efficiency.
-Additionally, as a Software Engineering Intern, I contributed to developing applications that improved service quality and transaction speed.
+I spent some time at STAR Hospitals as a Full Stack Developer, where I helped create apps that made healthcare operations run smoother.
+These days, I'm diving into quantum computing research at Pitt's School of Computing and Information, playing with quantum routing algorithms in NetSquid (pretty cool stuff!).

-In Summer 2025, I will be joining Federated Hermes as a Software Engineering Intern.
-I am also exploring additional internship opportunities that will allow me to further develop my technical skills while delivering meaningful contributions.
+This coming summer, I'll be joining Federated Hermes as an Integration Developer Intern, focusing on API development and creating data visualizations.
+I'm always on the lookout for new opportunities to sharpen my tech skills while working on projects that matter.